Covid-19 latest: here's how many new cases were recorded in Dacorum today

 Here's a daily breakdown of the figures in Dacorum for the last seven days:

-According to Public Health England there were 12 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, April 20, and one were on a mechanical ventilation bed.
+According to Public Health England there were two confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, May 11, and no patients were on a mechanical ventilation bed.

-There have been no new Covid-related deaths recorded in Dacorum, the total is 318, according to Public Health England (deaths within 28 days of positive test).
+There have been no new Covid-related death recorded in Dacorum, the total is 321, according to Public Health England (deaths within 28 days of positive test).

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.